BUAA-LAINS-LAB/LLM4BF/README.md

   Maximum sequence length.
 If your task is relatively simple and GPU memory is limited, you can reduce this value accordingly.

 * `--local_file`
   Load the base model from local files.
-Local loading is enabled by default in the current script; download the base model before training.
+Local loading is enabled by default in the current script.
+Download the base model before training.

 * `--model_name`
   Name of the base model.
 If loading from a local file, this should be set to the local path of the model.